The Arctic Endeavor! Vitamin A Scenario:

-The ending of this story has multiple variations depending, of course, on what your dogmatic beliefs about Vitamin A are.
-Let’s do some of our own exploring to investigate some of these possible endings to our story.
+The ending of this story has multiple variations depending, of course, on your dogmatic beliefs about Vitamin A. So let’s investigate some possible endings to our story.

-- Is this apparent high dose of Vitamin A, in the form of retinol, going to kill you or just make you sick…or neither?
+- Can this apparent high dose of Vitamin A, in the form of retinol, kill you or just make you sick?
+Or neither?

-- Might there be something else other than the high dose of Vitamin A that is the real guilty party here?
+- Might there be something other than the high dose of Vitamin A that you should fear in this instance?

-Now, because of the “deaths” of those explorers began the basis for Vitamin A toxicity bandwagon.
-However, interestingly enough, none of those explorers died!
+Now, it is the alleged “deaths” of those explorers that began this Vitamin A toxicity bandwagon.
+However, in reality, none of those explorers died!

-There are some websites on the internet that basically state the following regarding arctic explorers and polar bear livers:
+There are some websites that state the following with regard to arctic explorers and polar bear livers:

 “The Arctic explorers who were said to have died actually lived, but did suffer from exfoliative dermatitis and hair loss.
 In 1988, a team of Swedish scientists discovered that polar bear and seal livers tend to accumulate the metal cadmium.
 The symptoms for cadmium poisoning are exfoliative dermatitis and hair loss.”

-Of course this is implying that it was not the 8, 000, 000 IU of vitamin A (retinol), but rather an overdose of cadmium that caused their illness.
-If this is true, surely we would be told this…right?
+Of course this is implying that it was not the 8,000,000 IU of vitamin A (retinol), but rather an overdose of cadmium that caused their illness.
+If this were true, surely we would be told…right?

-Yes, the amounts of cadmium found in polar bear livers is more than enough to cause toxic symptoms in humans and one of the symptoms of the explorers was hair loss.
-Many heavy metals can cause this toxic reaction such as: lead, cadmium, mercury, iron, aluminum, copper and arsenic.
-However, we are only half-way to deducing that cadmium may be a culprit of the explorer’s illness in addition to the vitamin A toxicity theory.
+Yes, the amounts of cadmium found in polar bear livers is more than enough to cause toxic symptoms in humans, and one of the symptoms experienced by the explorers was hair loss.
+Many heavy metals, including lead, cadmium, mercury, iron, aluminum, copper and arsenic, can cause this toxic reaction.
+However, we are only half-way to concluding that cadmium may be a culprit of the explorer’s illness as we continue to explore the vitamin A toxicity theory.

 The other symptom the explorers were said to have experienced was exfoliative dermatitis (massive scaling of the skin).
-So, if cadmium causes this condition as well, we are home free.
-Unfortunately, it appears that exfoliative dermatitis is not a symptom of cadmium poisoning, so… could there be another culprit that has been overlooked?
+So, if cadmium causes this condition as well, we have our conclusion.
+However, according to my research, exfoliative dermatitis is not a symptom of cadmium poisoning.
+So it would appear that there must be another culprit that has been overlooked.

-Arsenic has been found to be in extremely high levels in marine mammals (including polar bears) with higher concentrations found in the livers and other organs.
-Just as cadmium, arsenic can cause hair loss…but does it cause exfoliative dermatitis?
-Well according to the ‘Heavy Metal Handbook: A Guide for Healthcare Practitioners’, it absolutely does.
+Extremely high levels of arsenic have been found in marine mammals (including polar bears) with higher concentrations found in the livers and other organs.
+Just as cadmium, arsenic can cause hair loss; but does it cause exfoliative dermatitis?
+Well, according to the ‘Heavy Metal Handbook: A Guide for Healthcare Practitioners’, it absolutely does.
 And we haven’t even begun to look at mercury toxicity!

 So the run down on toxicity symptoms looks something like this: